The ICIS Job Bank has been created to connect job seekers with potential employers.

 - Presentation of findings in national and international conferences,

-- Experience working with children/families in research settings
+- Experience working with young children in research/preschool settings

 - Ability to travel to off-site locations that may not be accessible by public transportation

-- Training in a wide range of areas including, early cognitive development and language development
+- Training in early cognitive development with an emphasis on play and learning

 - Excellent interpersonal, leadership, writing, and organizational skills